 Subscribe on Apple Podcasts: https://apple.co/36AXtp9

 Follow David on Instagram: https://bit.ly/2QDFOE5

-David Horsager: Welcome to the trusted leader show it’s David horror soccer and I have an immensely special treat today, he is trusted by over a half billion people for sure, because you’ve sold that many books and I there’s a whole lot more we’re going to say but welcome to the show mark Victor Hansen.
+David Horsager: Welcome to the trusted leader show it’s David Horsager and I have an immensely special treat today, he is trusted by over a half billion people for sure, because you’ve sold that many books and I there’s a whole lot more we’re going to say but welcome to the show Mark Victor Hansen.

 markvictorhansen: My great pleasure and honor, thank you for having me.